mindscan-de/BrightFlux/README.md

 * Early Persistence / Startup
   * Basic functionality to read a early persistence file and from there provide basic access to namespace based persistence
 * ReportGenerator + BrightFlux TemplateEngine Implementation
-  * Support of  Templates, Variables, TemplateBlocks
+  * support of templates, variables, template blocks
+  * support of template files and template base directory

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use